- Education and Science»

-LIFE ON THE FRINGE - 15: Drawing On Heroes - More Gaelic Worthies
+LIFE ON THE FRINGE - 15: DRAWING ON HEROES - A Panoply Of Gaelic Worthies

 The Daghda, Wise father of the Gods - parallel or predecessor to Odin?